 - Operate MCU at the lowest required clock frequency.
 MCU’s power consumption depends on its clock frequency.
 MCU datasheet shows this with a graph, how power consumption increases with the higher frequency.

-- Put the internal MCU modules OFF if not in use or control (ON/OFF) it dynamically in the code.
+- Put the internal MCU blocks OFF if not in use or control (ON/OFF) dynamically in the code.